Kitchen Ready Betty

 Pin the Recipe

-The tender, soft baked meatballs in this version are seasoned with allspice.
-Not only does the allspice add a tremendous pop of flavor to the ground beef, it compliments the dill cream sauce quite nicely.
+The tender, soft baked meatballs in this meal are seasoned with allspice.
+Not only does this add a tremendous pop of flavor to the ground beef, it compliments the dill cream sauce quite nicely.

 Jump to: